Classification of simple Lie superalgebras in characteristic $2$: Examples of simple Lie superalgebras obtained by ``Method 2"

-Elsewhere we intend to apply ``method 2", first consciously used in \cite{BGLLS}, to the deforms of ``standard" vectorial Lie algebras, in particular Eick algebras, see \cite{Ei}.
+``Method 2", first consciously used in \cite{BGLLS}, being applied to the deforms of ``standard" vectorial Lie algebras, in particular, Kaplansky, Eick and Skryabin algebras, see \cite{BGLLS,Ei,SkT1} yields many new simple Lie superalgebras.

-\ssec{``Method 2" applied to simple vectorial Lie algebras for which all coordinates of $\un$ corresponding to the odd indeterminates are $>1$} We introduce $\Zee/2$-gradings as the $\Zee$-gradings modulo 2.
+\ssec{``Method 2" applied to simple $\Zee/2$-graded vectorial Lie algebras for which all coordinates of $\un$ corresponding to \lq\lq odd\rq\rq\ indeterminates are $>1$} We introduce {$\Zee/2$-gradings} as the $\Zee$-gradings modulo 2.
+Observe that the desuperized finite-dimensional simple vectorial Lie superalgebra $\textbf{F}(\fG)(\un)$ over $\Kee$ may have more (types of) Weisfeiler $\Zee$-gradings than its infinite-dimensional namesake $\fG$ over $\Cee$ has.

-\sssec{The simple vectorial Lie algebras in the standard $\Zee$-grading $\st$} Recall that in the standard $\Zee$-grading $\st$ the degree of each indeterminate is equal to 1, except for the contact case, where the degree of ``time" is equal to 2.
+\sssec{The simple serial vectorial Lie algebras $\fg=\fg(\un)$ in the standard $\Zee$-grading $\st$} Recall that in the standard $\Zee$-grading $\st$ the degree of each indeterminate is equal to 1, except for the contact case, where the degree of the ``time" indeterminate is equal to 2.

-In certain cases, we have to take not the Cartan prolongs listed in the titles of subsections below but their derived since we superize the \textbf{simple} Lie algebras; but since the simple Lie superalgebra $S(\fg, \gr)$, see \ref{Statement}, is completely determined by the non-positive part which for $\fg^{(i)}$ coincides with that of $\fg$, we do not indicate such subtleties, except for the next example.
+In certain cases, we have to take not the Cartan prolong listed in the titles of subsections below but its derived since we superize the \textbf{simple} Lie algebras; but since the simple Lie superalgebra $\fs(\fg, \gr)$, where $\fg=\fg(\un)$, see Statement~\ref{Statement}, is completely determined by $\un$, and the elements of degree $\leq 0$ which for $\fg^{(i)}$ coincide with those of $\fg$, see Proposition~\ref{PrNonPos}, we do not indicate such subtleties.